 The currency markets allow global commerce to run smoothly, facilitating the transfer of products and services from one place to another.
 The market is also very sensitive to news releases that may change people’s view of a currency going forward.
 Interest rate and Federal Reserve announcements, as well as economic data releases, typically have the largest impact in this regard.
 Below, we highlight some of the major data/news releases that affect the forex market.
 In the moments before and after these announcements hit the market, expect increased volatility and wider bid-ask spreads in the currency ETFs you are trading.

 Keep in mind that the news event affecting one currency or country may affect other currencies as well – even those that are seemingly unrelated.
 Therefore, news events such as those discussed in the next section are noteworthy when released by any major country, and the names of releases may vary by country.
 Locate an economic calendar that shows all news and data reports scheduled for release in each country to stay on top of news that may affect your currency ETF.
 Many of these calendars rate the news events, from high to low, according to the expected market impact.

 Major News Events and Impacts

 News releases from banking committees, financial bodies such as treasuries, or reserve banks relating to interest rates or economic outlooks can shift perception and are widely watched and traded.

 Consumer or Product Price Index (CPI, PPI)

-These indexes provide inflation data and therefore provide clues as to interest rate direction, affecting short- and long-term direction in currencies.
+These indexes provide inflation data and therefore offer clues as to interest rate direction, affecting the short- and long-term direction in currencies.